Susanou/EECS290FinalProject/README.md

   - [Team Member Roles (Division of labor, timelines?)
 TENTATIVE](#team-member-roles-division-of-labor-timelines-tentative)
   - [Stages](#stages)

-# EECS290FinalProject
+# EECS290FinalProject: Butter 'em Up!
 Final Project for the intro to game design class at CWRU

-## Meeting 27/03/2020

-Game ideas:

-Using bread?
-Bread cats?
-**Befriending your enemies**

-- Beat the gluten
-- Bread cats?

-Game idea 1: titled bread game😎

-Game Idea 2: Eating Bread simulator

-Game Idea 3: Fight the Gluten
 Cameron: “I’m constitutionally required to defend bread to my last breath”
 Zubair: “Then you can create all the enemies!”

-One proposed mechanic: You unzip, step into, and re-zip enemies

-The mechanic we liked was befriending our enemies, or, if you will, buttering them up Upgrades?
-Add different spreads, vary effectiveness or something based on what you run.

-Storyline:
-Bread declared war on The Kingdom of Spread

-Title:
-Butter ‘em Up!

-Who are we to start?
+Who is the player?
-A minor noble of The Kingdom of Spread
-    Allow some picking of titles, maybe 2 or 3 player sprites Why do we fight bread?
+A minor noble of The Kingdom of Spread.
+The player can pick from a list of titles and 2 or 3 player sprites.

-Bread and Spread have always been on friendly terms, but in the face of gluten-free alternatives, they want to merge.
-A member of the Kingdom of Bread’s royal family, the Couronnes, was set to marry the Crown Prince of Spread.
-On the day of the wedding,

-Spread friendship

 Story
 --